chase-lab/biodiversity_informatics/week_4/README.md

 - Changes of species distributions
 - Some database of species distributions

-### Afternoon part II: practice to use species ranges maps in R
+### Afternoon part II: Practice to use species range maps in R